rails-girls-summer-of-code/summer-of-code/sponsors/sponsorship-guidelines.md

 We review sponsors using some core principles.
 Namely, we ask ourselves whether the company:
 <ul>
-<li>reflects the values of Rails Girls Summer of Code
+<li>reflects the values of Rails Girls Summer of Code</li>
-<li>has a strong track record in supporting women and non-binary people in technology
+<li>has a strong track record in supporting women and non-binary people in technology</li>
-<li>has a good track record as a fair employer
+<li>has a good track record as a fair employer</li>
-<li>has a background of supporting other events and/or groups who foster inclusion of women and people identifying as non-binary
+<li>has a background of supporting other events and/or groups who foster inclusion of women and people identifying as non-binary</li>
-<li>shows a sincere and sustainable effort in handling and overcoming a situation which conflicts with our values
+<li>shows a sincere and sustainable effort in handling and overcoming a situation which conflicts with our values</li>
 </ul>

 Occasionally, this can mean we regretfully need to reject a company as a sponsor.